gprMax/gprMax/README.rst

 * Install Python 3 (https://www.python.org/downloads/)
 * Install Python packages: **cython, h5py, matplotlib, numpy, psutil, pyfiglet**.
 Optionally **mpi4py** if you want to use the Message Passing Interface (MPI) task farm functionality (requires an installation of OpenMPI).

-    * On Mac OS X packages can be installed using the :code:`pip` package manager which comes with Python, e.g. :code:`pip install cython`
+    * Mac OS X: packages can be installed using the :code:`pip` package manager which comes with Python, e.g. :code:`pip install cython`.
+To check what packages are installed use :code:`pip list`.
-    * On Linux packages can be installed using the :code:`pip` package manager which comes with Python, e.g. :code:`pip install cython`, or alternatively using the :code:`apt-get` package manager, e.g. :code:`sudo apt-get install python3-cython`
-    * To check what packages are installed use :code:`pip list`
+    * Linux: packages can be installed using the :code:`pip` package manager which comes with Python, e.g. :code:`pip install cython`, or alternatively using the :code:`apt-get` package manager, e.g. :code:`sudo apt-get install python3-cython`.
+To check what packages are installed use :code:`pip list`.

 * Install a C compiler which supports OpenMP:

-    * On Mac OS X gcc is easily installed using the Homebrew package manager (http://brew.sh).
-Installations of Xcode on Mac OS X come with the LLVM (clang) compiler, but it does not currently support OpenMP, so you must also install gcc.
+    * Mac OS X: gcc is easily installed using the Homebrew package manager (http://brew.sh).
+Installations of Xcode on Mac OS X come with the LLVM (clang) compiler, but it does not currently support OpenMP, so you must install gcc.
-    * On Linux gcc (https://gcc.gnu.org) should be already installed so no action is required.
+    * Linux: gcc (https://gcc.gnu.org) should be already installed, so no action is required.

 Microsoft Windows